CEPET Annual Conference

 Day 2: Tuesday November 13, 2018

 Keynote 3: Associate Professor Ian Renshaw (Queensland University of Technology)

-Paper session 3: Sport (including an expert panel of elite Australian national and international sports champions)
+Paper and panel session 3: Sport (including an expert panel of elite young Australian national and international sports champions)

 Keynote 4: Professor Dianna Kenny (University of Sydney)